Being Mindful of What You are Feeling

 Two, you can shift your thinking from “I am Sad” to “I am feeling sad…because more deeply I feel (example: ashamed, fragile, remorseful)

-Three with this deeper understanding of your emotions you can begin to shift and re-frame your thinking or move through the emotions naturally.
-The programs I deliver and the "Think Love Kindness" program in the members area has more information on this powerful and important skill.
+Three with this deeper understanding of your emotions you can begin to shift and re-frame your thinking or move through emotions naturally.

-Simply, by being more aware of our emotions you can shape your life, work and relationships to be more how you want them to be.
-You can stop and smell the roses and enjoy your life in every moment of the day.
+Simply, by being more aware of your emotions you can choose the way you shape your life, work and relationships.
+You can choose to ‘stop and smell the roses’ and enjoy the moments you value in your day, for a happier and more fulfilling life.